 2. Concord is only a Day Trip Away from Boston!

 Another popular day trip from Boston is to Concord, MA.
-It’s easy to get here utilizing public transportation by taking the Fitchburg Line from North Station and getting off at the stop called Concord.
+It’s easy to get here via public transportation.

 The top historical site to visit in Concord is the Minute Man National Historic Park.
 Believe it or not, this is where the very first battle of the Revolutionary War took place.
-There are lots to explore in this park, and by foot, you can easily go on any of the trails in the area.

-Many famous authors also frequented Concord, including Henry David Thoreau and Ralph Waldo Emerson.
-They were both known to love visiting Walden Pond, which you can still visit today.
-The atmosphere there is so calming and it’s lovely to visit!
+And many famous authors frequented Concord, including Henry David Thoreau and Ralph Waldo Emerson.
+They were both known to love visiting Walden Pond.

 Where to Stay in Concord